-The courses are fully funded which includes accommodation on the nights during Module 1 and if required the night prior to the course.
-Accommodation is available for the night prior to Module 2.
+The MS MasterClasses are fully funded for delegates working in the UK, which includes accommodation on the nights during both modules and if required the night prior to each module.
 Your travel grant will be discussed once your application has been approved and is for UK delegates only.
-Please note, international delegates are responsible for their own travel arrangements.

-This activity has been supported by a sponsorship from Biogen Idec Ltd, Roche Products Ltd, Merck Serono Ltd and Sanofi Genzyme.
+This activity has been supported by sponsorship from Roche Products Limited, Biogen Idec Limited and Sanofi Genzyme.
 The sponsors have had no control over the educational content of this activity.